Pianist-composer Phil Orr improvises a life in music aimed at growing the art, the artists, and the audiences

 © Philip Orr

 Pianist/composer/arranger/educator/conductor Philip Orr is all about music.
 Guided by a precocious ear through the broad musical tastes in his household during the 1950s–60s, Orr was already an adept whistler and boy soprano at 7 when he began studies in piano and oboe at the Neighborhood Music School in New Haven.
 From junior high through high school he sequentially taught himself bassoon, recorders, saxophones, and double bass.
-In this same time period Orr studied formally with Dick Fortino (cornet & trumpet) and John Mehegan (jazz piano & theory), led his own rehearsal big-band, performed in college and community theater pits, and contributed charts, piano, and brass work to the University of Bridgeport Jazz Ensemble under Neil Slater.
+In this same time period, he studied formally with Dick Fortino (cornet & trumpet) and John Mehegan (jazz piano & theory); led his own rehearsal big-band; performed in college and community theater pits; and contributed charts, piano, and brass work to the University of Bridgeport Jazz Ensemble under Neil Slater.

-Post-high school, he toured as accompanist and occasional arranger with Gene Hull, Vic Damone, Diane Scanlon, Billy Fellows, and Sandler & Young.
+Post-high school, Orr toured as keyboardist and occasional arranger with Gene Hull, Vic Damone, Diane Scanlon, Billy Fellows, and Sandler & Young.
 A year of composition study at Manhattan School of Music (Giampaolo Bracali) and jazz gigs with John Stowell, Bill Bickford, Adam Nussbaum, Linc Chamberland, Art Davis, and other NYC-area players filled in around tours.

 In 1993 he matriculated at Westminster Choir College of Rider University, graduating 1996 (BM summa cum laude, Sacred Music/Organ) and 1998 (MM with distinction, Composition).
 At Westminster, Orr sang with Westminster Jubilee Singers and Westminster Symphonic Choir, and accompanied Westminster Singers, performing a rich mixture of culturally diverse musical forms.

-Since 1998, Orr has navigated a variety of musical paths simultaneously: faculty member at Rider University/Westminster Choir College (teaching music appreciation, music history, musicianship, music theory, group piano, and conducting the University Choir 2008-2015); publisher of his choral, vocal, instrumental, and jazz works via Orrganized Sound; Director of Music at Calvary Baptist Church in Hopewell, NJ; and freelance keyboardist in jazz, pop, musical theater and cabaret settings, with occasional forays into classical recital repertoire with colleagues.
+Since 1998, Orr has navigated a variety of musical paths simultaneously: faculty member at Rider University/Westminster Choir College; publisher of his original works and arrangements via Orrganized Sound; Director of Music at Calvary Baptist Church in Hopewell, NJ; and freelance keyboardist in jazz, pop, musical theater and cabaret settings, with occasional forays into classical recital repertoire with colleagues.

 Phil has enjoyed lengthy collaborations with clarinetist/conductor Jerry Rife (Jazz Hymns & Spirituals; Cool Yule Jazz), composer/reedman Steve Hiltner (Sustainable Jazz Ensemble), and iconic sculptor, the late J. Seward Johnson (Sing Along With Sculpture at Grounds For Sculpture).
-He performs with his trio, Phil Orr & More, with Michael O’Brien and Sean Dixon, and frequently plugs in with them behind actor Jason Kravits in his one-man comedy improv cabaret, “Off the Top!”
-Since January 2018, Orr has been curator, host, and occasional performer in the weekly Jazz On Broad series, introducing well-known and worth-knowing performers to the central NJ area and each other.
+He performs with his trio, Phil Orr & More, featuring Michael O’Brien and Sean Dixon, and frequently plugs in with them behind actor Jason Kravits in his one-man comedy improv cabaret, “Off the Top!”
+Prior to COVID-19, Orr was curator, host, and occasional performer in the weekly Jazz On Broad series at the Hopewell Valley Bistro, introducing well-known and worth-knowing performers to the central NJ area and each other.

-Orr has featured as a performer on eleven album-length recordings, with compositions and arrangements featured on twelve.
+Orr has featured as performer, composer, and/or arranger on thirteen full-length albums.
 His choral works have received particular attention through performances by more than 150 church, academic and community choirs in the US, France and the Caribbean, earning him several ASCAPlus Awards and a NJ State Council on the Arts fellowship.

 See also Fast Facts